Can Invisalign Close Missing Tooth Gap?: An Effective Solution in 2026

 Surgery

-If the cause behind your gapped teeth is an enlarged labial frenum, a type of surgery called a frenectomy2 is necessary to remove it, followed by appropriate treatment such as Invisalign.
+If the cause behind your gapped teeth is an enlarged labial frenum, a type of surgery called a frenectomy2 is necessary to remove it, followed by appropriate treatment.

-How long does Invisalign take to close spaces between teeth?
+How long does it take to close teeth gap with this treatment?

 Depending on the complexity of the case, treatment times may vary, with some cases requiring longer durations than others.
 In cases where missing teeth result in significant dental problems such as poor dental hygiene, gum disease or tooth decay, additional dental treatments like dental implants or dental bridges may be recommended which will prolong the treatment duration.